Pham-dev/hls-blueprint-release/README.md

 This repo will be used to store documents that pertain to HLS Blueprints.
 This will be continually updated as more documents arise.

-HLS-Flex-Provider blueprint requires installing the following:
-- new Flex Twilio Account (DO NOT REUSE existing account you have)
-- HLS-EHR that includes openEMR
-- Telehealth for Flex (NOTE that this is different from regular Telehealth deployed)
-- HLS Flex plug-in
-- Owl Health website that has Webchat client
+## Flex Plugin with OpenEMR and Telehealth
+*This requires a Flex Account, Flex Plugin, OpenEMR, Telehealth and Owl Health Website to work.*

-## IG for HLS Flex for Providers Blueprint
+### IG for HLS Flex for Providers Blueprint

 Please increase the Docker Desktop memory from default 2GB to at least 4GB.